Friday, August 21, 2015

 Lanes narrow, or disappear without much notice.
 Road work can appear suddenly without a lot of warning signs.
 A typical construction zone might have one lonely worker waving a tattered piece of red cloth as you are about to run over him.
 Watch out!

-We drive a golf cart as our everyday vehicle - fun and easy - but very basic on standard equipment.
+We drive a golf cart as our everyday vehicle.
+It's fun and easy, but basic on standard equipment.
 An island turn signal is your arm stuck out to the left to indicate you are turning left, or maybe to tell the driver behind you it’s okay to pass, or sometimes to tell the driver ahead that you are going to overtake him/her.
 Your right hand pointing to the right is usually the indication that you are turning that direction, or perhaps just resting your arm on the back of the seat.

-Internet photo - standard hand signal for right turn
+Internet - standard hand signal for right turn

 Typical street in rural Mexico

-In Mexico pedestrians do not have the right of way, as they do in USA or Canada.
+In Mexico, pedestrians do not have the right of way, as they do in the USA or Canada.

 DO NOT drive through these crosswalks while a pedestrian is crossing.
 This is the quickest way to irritate the police, and for you to donate cash to the Policemen’s Benevolent Society.